Directly sensing dark energy, and in particular its non-gravitational interactions, would have a huge impact.

 Detect dark energy

-The XENON1T experiment, conducted in the subsoil of the Gran Sasso laboratories, brought a striking discovery, in the form of an anomaly.
+The XENON1T experiment, conducted in the subsoil of the Gran Sasso laboratories, brought about a striking discovery, in the form of an anomaly.
 To explain this anomaly, the Cambridge researchers developed a physical model designed to ascertain that the signal was not produced by dark matter.
 Thanks to this model, the researchers believe that the signal may have originated from dark energy particles produced in a region of the Sun known for its strong magnetic fields.
 The next step?
 Confirm the results with new experiments.

 If we think we have directly detected dark energy in an underground laboratory, we need independent confirmation, from observations also made outside this laboratory.Sunny Vagnozzi